June 2021 Retrospective & Income Report

 Kept revising #30DaysInPublic curriculum

-I decided to change a few things: adding 15 add-on challenges to make it a full 30 days program, changing how i form accountability groups (by whoever fills in their profile first, showing their committment), and tweaking my weekly group call format.
+I decided to change a few things: adding 15 add-on challenges to make it a full 30-day program, changing how I form accountability groups (by whoever fills in their profile first, showing their commitment), and tweaking my weekly group call format.

 I used to focus a lot on designing a "collaborative whiteboard" for the weekly call to make it a fruitful workshop.
 After hearing feedback, the part attendees enjoy the most are conversations with other attendees.
-That's when I knew the instructions don't have to be fancy, and I just need to give enough instructions to shape their conversations.
+That's when I knew the instructions didn't have to be fancy, and I just needed to give enough instructions to shape their conversations.

-Having fancy whiteboards can actually add overhead to an one-hour call.
+Having fancy whiteboards can actually add overhead to a one-hour call.

 Started to build a Notion template